SahilM2063/CBTCIP/README.md

 2. Click on a task to mark it as completed.
 3. Click the "Clear Completed" button to remove completed tasks.

-## Contributing

-If you're interested in contributing to either of the projects, I'd be delighted to have your input!
-Please follow the guidelines in the `CONTRIBUTING.md` file.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms.

 ---

 Thank you for visiting my internship projects repository.
 If you have any questions, suggestions, or feedback, please don't hesitate to [get in touch](makadiasahil9846@gmail.com).
 Your interest and support are greatly appreciated!